Record keeping and retention information for academies and academy trusts

 Applies to England

-2. What records should be kept by an academy or trust?
+Records that should be kept by an academy or trust

-Academies and trusts should follow good practice and retain the following types of records:
+Academies and trusts should follow good practice and retain records about:

 All records should be retained in line with regulations and retention guidelines.
-See the Academy Trust Handbook and the Information and Records Management Society's (IRMS) Academies toolkit (see pages 63-102) for details.
+Details can be found in the Academy Trust Handbook and Data protection in schools – record keeping and management.

-3. What should happen to records belonging to an academy or trust that is closing?
+Records belonging to an academy or trust that is closing

-When an academy closes, the following records should be identified and either retained, by the academy or trust, retained while they are still actively required for legal or regulatory purposes (ie until the retention period is reached).
-Alternatively, the following records should be transferred to the local authority (LA) archive service.
+When an academy closes, records should be retained by the academy or trust, or transferred to the local authority archive service.
+Records should be retained while they are still actively required for legal or regulatory purposes, until the retention period is reached.

-Governance and 'school history' records should be offered to the local authority's archive service for permanent preservation.
-The 'school history' records are things that need to be permanently preserved at an archive, eg where there is community interest such as whole school photos.
+Governance and ‘school history’ records should be offered to the local authority’s archive service for permanent preservation.
+The ‘school history’ records are items that need to be permanently preserved at an archive – for example, those where there is community interest, such as whole-school photos.

-3.1 For an academy only closure – where the trust remains operational
+For an academy-only closure where the trust remains operational

 Pupil records

-For pupils that are transferring to a new educational setting – academies should follow the statutory guidance on keeping and maintaining records and transfer the records to the new school/academy.
+For pupils that are transferring to a new educational setting, academies should follow the statutory guidance on keeping and maintaining records and transfer the records to the new school or academy.
 If pupils transfer to a college or sixth-form, the pupil records must be retained by the academy.

-For pupil records that are not following the pupil to a new educational setting, eg when the pupil has reached the end of compulsory education, should be transferred to the relevant LA for that area where the records will remain accessible.
+Pupil records that are not following the pupil to a new educational setting should be transferred to the relevant local authority for that area where the records will remain accessible.
+This can include when a pupil has reached the end of compulsory education.

 Safeguarding and SEND records

-Safeguarding information should be shared with a new school or college in line with Keeping Children Safe in Education (KCSIE) 2021 paras 105 to 113.
+Safeguarding information should be shared with a new school or college in line with Keeping children safe in education (KCSIE) 2021 paragraphs 105 to 113.

-Transition arrangements for pupils with SEND should be managed in line with paras 6.42 and 6.57 of the Special educational needs and disability code of practice.
+Transition arrangements for pupils with SEND should be managed in line with paragraphs 6.42 and 6.57 of the SEND code of practice.

 Staff, building and governance records

-Staff and building records are to be retained by the LA of the area in which the trust head office is located.
-If staff are transferring to a new educational setting, the ICO guidance on Disclosure of employee information under TUPE should be followed.
+Staff and building records are to be retained by the local authority of the area in which the trust head office is located.
+If staff are transferring to a new educational setting, the ICO guidance on disclosure of employee information under TUPE should be followed.

 Governance and ‘school history’ records should be offered to the local authority’s archive service or local record office for permanent preservation.